bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 36

-\[“Prior to Firefox 13, `const` is implemented, but re-assignment is not failing.”, “Prior to Firefox 46, a `TypeError` was thrown on redeclaration instead of a `SyntaxError`.”\]
+\["Prior to Firefox 13, `const` is implemented, but re-assignment is not failing.”, "Prior to Firefox 46, a `TypeError` was thrown on redeclaration instead of a `SyntaxError`.”\]

 11